+Foreign Curency Forward Fair Value Net Notional

+Argentine Peso \$ 394 ARS 697,253

+British Pound Sterling 7 GBP 9,062

+Chinese Yuan Renminbi (70) CNH 406,323

+Japanese Yen 1,210 JPY 17,817,065

+Swedish Krona 440 SEK 5,895,026

+Swiss Franc (17,871) CHF 6,710,986

+United States Dollar 2,456 USD 3,681,897

+Totals \$ (13,434)

 Securities Lending Transactions - Arkansas Code Annotated and Board policy permit ATRS to participate in a securities lending program administrated by State Street Bank (the "Custodian").
-The Custodian enters into agreements with brokerdealers or other entities to loan securities for collateral and have the same securities redelivered in the future.
+The Custodian enters into agreements with broker-dealers or other entities to loan securities for collateral with a simultaneous agreement to return the collateral for the same securities in the future.
 There were no restrictions on the dollar amount of securities loaned by ATRS.
 Securities on loan to participating brokers at year-end include U.S. Government securities, corporate securities, and international securities.
 Brokers who borrow the securities provide cash or other collateral, including securities issued or guaranteed by the U.S. Government.

 Collateral must be provided in the amount of at least 100% of the market value of the loaned securities.
 ATRS cannot pledge or sell collateral securities received unless the borrower defaults.
 The cash collateral received on each loan is invested in a collective investment fund comprised of a liquidity pool and a duration pool.

-As of June 30, 2019, the liquidity pool had an average duration of 22.56 days and an average weighted final maturity of 105.37 days for USD collateral.
-The duration pool had an average duration of 19.89 days and an average weighted final maturity of 1,696.66 days for USD collateral.
-Because the loans were terminable at will, their duration did not generally match the duration of the investments made with cash collateral.
-At year-end, ATRS had no credit risk exposure to borrowers due to the custodian's indemnification.
-The Custodian indemnified ATRS by agreeing to purchase replacement securities, or return cash collateral in the event a borrower failed to return a loaned security or failed to pay the trust funds for income of the securities while on loan.
+As of June 30, 2020, the liquidity pool had an average duration of 26.81 days and an average weighted final maturity of 70.20 days for USD collateral.
+The duration pool had an average duration of 18.22 days and an average weighted final maturity of 1,602.55 days for USD collateral.
+Because the loans are terminable at will, their duration generally will not match the duration of the investments made with cash collateral.

+At year-end, ATRS had no credit risk exposure to borrowers due to the custodian's indemnification agreement to purchase replacement securities, or return cash collateral in the event a borrower fails to return a loaned security or fails to pay the Agency for income of the securities while on loan.
 No borrowers failed to return loaned securities or pay distributions during the year.
 Investments made with cash collateral appear as an asset on the Statement of Plan Net Position.
 Corresponding liabilities are recorded, as ATRS must return the cash collateral to the borrower upon expiration of the loan.

 ATRS is exposed to investment risk, including the possible loss of principal value in the cash collateral pool, due to fluctuation in the market value of the assets held by the cash collateral pool.
-As of June 30, 2019, the fair value of the securities lending assets exceeded the securities lending liabilities by \$35,585.
+As of June 30, 2020, the fair value of the securities lending liabilities exceeded the securities lending assets by \$50,288.

-Guarantees - GIP CAPS Pine, L.P. ("GIP Pines") extended a \$145,000,000 loan to Highland Pellets, Ltd. ("Highland Pellets") pursuant to a Credit Agreement dated February 22, 2016.
-Pinnacle Mountain Holding Company V, LLC. ("Pinnacle"), an affiliate of ATRS, acquired 100% of the issued and outstanding Class B units of Highland, LLC. ("Highland"), the sole member of Highland Pellets, pursuant to a Subscription Agreement on July 28, 2016.
-Pinnacle also extended a \$26,000,000 loan to Highland pursuant to a Secured Term Promissory Note on September 12, 2017.
-On July 20, 2018, in order to provide GIP Pines with comfort that the Credit Agreement would be paid in full at maturity, ATRS entered into an agreement with the parties above to execute a Guaranty with the following considerations.

-- Highland and Highland Pellets paid ATRS a \$15,000,000 nonrefundable contingent liability fee related to its future obligations to guarantee the GIP Pines Credit Agreement. - Highland and Highland Pellets paid GIP Pines \$20,000,000 to reduce the principal outstanding under the GIP Pines Credit Agreement. - Highland and Highland Pellets paid Pinnacle \$15,000,000 to reduce principal outstanding under the Pinnacle Promissory Note.
-Highland had the right to request additional advances up to \$5,000,000, if needed, in order to fund scheduled debt service due from Highland to GIP Pines. - Highland and Highland Pellets paid all reasonable costs and expenses incurred by Pinnacle legal counsel and third-party consultants.

-On November 9, 2018, the Credit Agreement was assigned from GIP Pines to JP Morgan Chase Bank, N.A. ("JP Morgan").
-ATRS reaffirmed the existing Guaranty with JP Morgan.
-The Credit Agreement was amended on December 7, 2018 with an outstanding principal balance of \$149,756,131 and a maturity date of October 8, 2021.
-No principal or interest was due or had been paid as of June 30, 2019.